Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Break-even Performance on Hardware

-Additionally, we present the probability distribution of the obtained energies associated with post-selected QAOA samples at $k=38$, as the result shown in \Cref{fig:hardware_results_panel}(c).
+Additionally, we present the probability distribution of the obtained energies associated with post-selected QAOA samples at $k=38$ (\Cref{fig:hardware_results_panel}(c)).
 We report only the probabilities of the lowest four energies of the noiseless simulation result, as calculating the full distribution at $k=38$ is computationally expensive, and our focus is on the behavior of high-quality solutions.
 While the Iceberg and unencoded circuits exhibit similar success probabilities, the probability of sampling the lowest two energies is higher in the encoded circuit than in the unencoded one.
 Notably, the Iceberg QAOA displays a longer-tail energy distribution compared to the unencoded circuit.
-This is because, as the number of logical qubits grows, undetected errors are also more likely to produce high weight logical errors.
+This is because, as the number of logical qubits grows, undetected errors are also more likely to produce high-weight logical errors.
 For example, a weight-2 error $X_tX_i$ affects a single logical qubit $i$, while another weight-2 error $Z_tZ_b$ (corresponding to the global logical operator $\overline{Z_1Z_2\cdots Z_k}$) affects all logical qubits.
-Combining this high chance of global errors with the local nature of the MaxCut Hamiltonian, we speculate that likely local errors in the Iceberg code produce large energy shifts that form such a longer-tail in the energy distribution.
+Combining this high chance of global errors with the local nature of the MaxCut Hamiltonian, we speculate that likely local errors in the Iceberg code produce large energy shifts that form such a long tail in the energy distribution.